EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 [nested](https://docs.mojolicious.org/Mojolicious/Guides/Routing#Nested-routes)
 routes as well).

-Now, I think it's clear that in this way you can build deep hierarchies of paths with reusable components.
+Now, I think it’s clear that in this way you can build deep hierarchies of paths with reusable components.
 This works really great with the [DBIx::Class](https://metacpan.org/pod/DBIx::Class) ORM, where you can chain queries as well.
 As you can imagine, this is far from a simple